g0v/laweasyread/README.md

     {
-        'isSuccess': boolean // This API call is success or not 'law': { // Will not exist if IsSuccess is false 'name': [ // Name of law might be changed, so it is an array to record all its names.
+        'isSuccess': boolean // This API call is success or not 'reason': string // API fail reason.
+Not exist if isSuccess is true 'law': { // Will not exist if isSuccess is false 'name': [ // Name of law might be changed, so it is an array to record all its names.
                 {
                     'name': string // Name of law